cardano-scaling/hydra/README.md

 - #ask-hydra on the IOG [Discord server](https://discord.gg/Qq5vNTg9PT)
 - create a Github [Issue](https://github.com/input-output-hk/hydra-poc/issues/new)
 - or ask on Cardano [StackExchange](https://cardano.stackexchange.com/) using the `hydra` tag

+When contributing to this project and interacting with other contributors, please follow our [Code of Conduct](./CODE-OF-CONDUCT.md).

 ## :wrench: Development